risk-first/website/Home.md

 - A recontextualization of the software process as being an exercise in mitigating different kinds of risk.
 - The tools to help you decide when a methodology is _letting you down_, and the vocabulary to argue for when it's a good idea to deviate from it.

+## What This is Not

+This site isn't going to be an exhaustive guide of every possible software development practice and methodology.

+There are plenty of places you can find that information already.
+Where possible, this site will link to or reference recommented further reading on each subject.

+Neither is this Wiki meant to be an open-ended discussion of software techniques like [Ward's Wiki](http://wiki.c2.com).
+In order to be concise and useful, discussions need to be carried out by opening an issue.

 ## Contributing

 If you find this site useful, and want to contribute, [we need help](Contributing).